digital-peaks/web-aoa/r/r_documentation.md

 ```
 A job gets a unique id assigned to it which is stored in the ```name``` parameter.

 The boolean parameter ```use_lookup``` controlls the usage of a lookup-table for the resolution of the output raster datasets.
-If it is set to ```false``` the user defined value of the parameter ```resolution``` will be used.
+If it is set to ```false``` the user defined value of the parameter ```resolution``` is used.
 If it is set to ```true``` the resolution is set by the script itself based on the following formula:

 ![foxdemo](https://github.com/digital-peaks/web-aoa/blob/r-documentation/r/documentation_gfx/resolution_formula.PNG)

-If the resolution is determined by the script, the resolution will be set to a value that each image contains approximately 10000 pixels to ensure fast processing.
+If the resolution is determined by the script, the resolution is set to a value that each image contains approximately 10000 pixels to ensure fast processing.

 The parameter ```cloud_cover``` determines which percentage of the Sentinal-2A images is allowed to be covered by clouds.
 The parameter is user defines.

 The parameter-pair ```start_timestamp``` and ```end_timestamp``` define the timeframe form which Sentinel-2A images are retrieved and is also user defined.

 The parameter ```response``` is only needed when a new model is to be trained.
-It defines the attribute in the training data which describes the classes into which the Sentinel-2A images will be segmented (the land-use / land-cover classes).
+It defines the attribute in the training data which describes the classes into which the Sentinel-2A images is segmented (the land-use / land-cover classes).

 The parameter ```samples``` is only need when a new model is to be trained.
 It contains the name of the .geojson or .gpkg
 file with the training datasets.
 These are commonly polygonal but points could be used as well.